 The article “6 Reasons Men Can Literally Never Be Victims Of Sexism” by Kat George on the online women’s magazine Bustle (a site with more than 15 million unique monthly viewers) says that “men might experience discrimination, bullying or even disparagement of their gender, but this doesn’t equate to sexism” because “[s]exism is institutionalized”.
 She says emphatically: “THERE IS NO HISTORY OR INSTITUTIONAL BIAS AGAINST MEN ON THE BASIS OF GENDER.
 It does not exist.”
 She accepts that men face challenges, difficulties, hardship, and unjust treatment in life, but “they do not happen on the basis of gender” (men suffer from their race, class, etc., not their gender).

-Commonly the idea of institutional sexism against men is dismissed by referencing feminist theories of power.
+Feminist theories of power are often referenced in such claims.
 The Feminism101 FAQ refers to the “imbalance of power” and says that there is “a difference in the impact of a man being prejudiced towards a woman and a woman being prejudiced towards a man”.
+There are multiple problems with this.
 First, why limit ourselves to only women engaging in sexism against men?
 Other men can do it too.
 Second, judges (both male and female) have an enormous amount of power over a male suspect in their court.
 Any power that your theory posits for the male suspect on account of his gender is obviously not enough to protect him from gender-based justice system discrimination.

 In his 2010 book Microaggressions in Everyday Life: Race, Gender, and Sexual Orientation, Derald Wing Sue (Professor of Psychology and Education at Columbia University) defines institutional racism in the following way.
 If we apply this definition to gender, justice system discrimination against men clearly counts as institutional sexism.
 (The Social Justice Wiki’s definition of “institutional oppression” also applies.)